algorand-coding-challenges/python-challenge-3/projects/python-challenge-3/README.md

 # 🎮 Algorand Coding Challenge - Volume 2: 🐍 Python Challenges

-## 🚩 Challenge 3: Algorand smart contract can send a transaction!? 🤯
+## 🚩 Challenge 3: Algorand smart contract can send transactions!? 🤯
 > I want to deposit my Super RARE Oranges NFT into my ASA Vault contract but the contract is failing to opt-in to the asset!
 What is going on?

 Inside of `smart_contracts/asa_vault/contract.py` file, there is a simple ASA vault smart contract written in Algorand Python.

 It is a simple contract that has a `deposit_asa` function and a `withdraw_asa` function and the depositor's balance is recorded in the global state `asa_balance`.
 There is also an `opt_in_to_asset` method that opts the smart contract account into the asset that is being deposited.

 The smart contract builds successfully but if you try deploying and testing the smart contract by opening Docker Desktop, and then running:
 ```bash